bdotbull/rl-stats-eda/README.md

 A Welch's t-test was employed due to the high variance in the group with the top 25% of demos compared to the group with the bottom 25% of demos.
 #
 ## Results
-**More demos does not directly contribute to more goals.** Therefore, one may safely reject the Null Hypothesis.
+**More demos does not directly contribute to more goals.** Therefore, we fail to reject the Null Hypothesis.
 #
 ## Future Steps
 ###